 Colorado: Day 2 This morning we will devote some time to searching for the sought-after White-tailed Ptarmigan in the high Rockies.
 There is a disjunct southern population of these high altitude denizens in the Rocky Mountains of Colorado.
 Each winter these beautiful birds descend from the highest regions to the lower tundra to feed on exposed willow buds.
 Often they can be seen from the roadside.
-However, their presence near the road depends on the amount of snow which remains.
+However, their presence near the road depends on the amount of snow that remains.
 Being pure white at this season, they need to stay hidden from marauding Golden Eagles and other predators.

 If there is relatively little snow, finding them may necessitate a longer hike to search the snow patches at a higher elevation, although this is an exhilarating and unforgettable experience in itself due to the sheer splendour and majesty of the surrounding Rocky Mountain scenery, with peaks of over 14,000 ft (4,267m) dominating the vista.
 If there is still plenty of snow they should be easier to observe, with little or no walking involved.
 Once located the ptarmigan are extremely confiding and, with care, can be approached to within close range, providing some great photographic opportunities.
 There will be few other bird species at this altitude.
 Indeed, we may only encounter a few Horned Larks.

-At lower altitudes we will search areas of spruce and pine forest where we may well encounter the endearing Gray Jay, Steller’s Jay, the striking Clark’s Nutcracker, Black-billed Magpie (now split from its Eurasian cousin), American Crow, Common Raven, the perky Mountain Chickadee, the attractive Red-breasted Nuthatch, American Robin, the resident Gray-headed Junco (currently mostly treated as a race of Dark-eyed Junco and a good candidate for a split), the impressive Pine Grosbeak, the pretty Cassin’s Finch, Red (or Common) Crossbill and Pine Siskin.
+At lower altitudes, we will search areas of spruce and pine forest where we may well encounter the endearing Gray Jay, Steller’s Jay, the striking Clark’s Nutcracker, Black-billed Magpie (now split from its Eurasian cousin), American Crow, Common Raven, the perky Mountain Chickadee, the attractive Red-breasted Nuthatch, American Robin, the resident Gray-headed Junco (currently mostly treated as a race of Dark-eyed Junco and a good candidate for a split), the impressive Pine Grosbeak, the pretty Cassin’s Finch, Red (or Common) Crossbill and Pine Siskin.
 Where fires have created large ‘burns’, these are ideal for American Three-toed Woodpeckers.
 In recent years this localized and uncommon species has been found frequently in this area, so we will be hoping this situation continues.

 The delightful Pygmy Nuthatch is a common bird here and we should also see Hairy Woodpecker of the interesting Great Basin race, White-breasted Nuthatch of the Rocky Mountains form nelsoni, the pretty little Red-breasted Nuthatch, the attractive Western Bluebird and the beautiful powder-blue Mountain Bluebird.
 If we are in luck we will also encounter a newly-arrived Red-naped Sapsucker or even the uncommon Williamson’s Sapsucker.